uribealex69-rgb/battery-tm-4-matlab/README.md

 # MathWorks Battery Charging Profile Team 4 Repository

 ## Overview
 This project analyzes Lithium-ion battery charging data using MATLAB (and in an optional project extension, Simulink).
+The goal of this project is to analyze the battery to determine the efficiency, lifespan, heat loss, as well as different variables during the charging cycle of the battery.
+Our required checklist is to highlight the important data during the battery.
+- Step 1
+  * Pre-Process the data to focus on a single cycle
+  * Confirm Voltage maximum =~ 3.6V and fit the voltage equation to the selected data
+  * Plot the data and the fitted curve in the same figure
+  * Display the goodness-of-fit statistics
+- Step 2
+  * Plot...
+    - Voltage vs. Time
+    - Current vs. Time
+    - Power vs. Time
+- Step 3
+  *   Compute a rate of change analysis for key time intervals for the voltage data
+  *   Compute time required to reach 80% and 100% charge
+  *   Compute the total energy that is delivered to the battery (using integration ---> E = int(P)dt ) to calculate the area under the power-time curve
+  *   Estimate the resistive energy loss
+  *   Save the results to a summary table at the end

 ## Team 4 Members
 - Vincenzo Cocciolone